OneHitRickk/Football-Match-Outcome-Predictor-ML-Python-/README.md

-Football-Match-Outcome-Predictor-ML-Python

-This project builds a machine learning model that predicts the outcome of football matches (Win / Draw / Loss) using Python and scikit-learn.
+This project predicts the outcome of football matches (Win / Draw / Loss) using machine learning built from live match data scraped directly from Understat.com.
-We start with a raw CSV dataset containing detailed match statistics such as team names, venue, goals, xG, possession, and formation.
-The workflow involves cleaning, encoding, and transforming this data into a structured format suitable for machine learning models.Project Goals

-- Clean and preprocess raw match data using pandas.
-⁠- Engineer meaningful features for prediction (e.g., team form, opponent strength, venue impact).
+Project Overview:
+Instead of relying on static Kaggle/HuggingFace datasets this project automatically scrapes match statistics such as goals, xG (expected goals), possession, shots, and passing data and many more from Understat.
+The scraped data is cleaned, preprocessed, and converted into a machine learning–ready format.
+Models are then trained to predict match outcomes based on both team and opponent performance metrics.

+Workflow:

+(1).
+Web Scraping:
+- Uses requests and BeautifulSoup to extract data for top leagues (e.g., EPL).
+- Parses match IDs, team names, and key stats (xG, xGA, goals, xPTS, possession, etc.).
+- Stores the data into a structured DataFrame and exports it to a CSV file.

+(2).
+Data Cleaning & Preprocessing:
+- Converts string-based stats (e.g., percentages, “xG per 90”) to numeric form.
+- Handles missing values and normalizes key performance indicators.
+- Prepares separate or combined home/away records for model training.

+(3).
+Feature Engineering:
+- Builds custom features such as:
+- Recent team form (last 5 games)
+- Opponent strength
+- Venue advantage
+- Rolling averages of team stats (xG, goals, possession)
+- Is it a derby?

+(4).
+Model Training (In Progress):
-- ⁠Train a Random Forest Classifier as the baseline model.
+- Trains a Random Forest Classifier as the baseline.
-⁠- Evaluate performance using accuracy, precision, recall, and F1-score.
+- Evaluates model performance using accuracy, precision, recall, and F1-score.
-⁠- Experiment with additional models (e.g., Logistic Regression, XGBoost) to improve accuracy.
+- Tests alternative models (e.g., Logistic Regression, XGBoost) for optimization.

-Tech Stack (For Now):
+(5).
+Tech Stack:
 - Python
+- Requests, BeautifulSoup4 – Web scraping
-- Pandas – data cleaning and manipulation
+- Pandas, NumPy – Data processing and feature engineering
-- Scikit-learn – model building and evaluation
+- Scikit-learn – Model building and evaluation
-- Matplotlib / Seaborn – data visualization (optional later)

-Current Phase:
-- Data cleaning and preprocessing pipeline with pandas
-- Feature selection and baseline model training using Random Forest

-Future Plans:
-- Add rolling match statistics (last 5-game form)
-- Introduce advanced feature engineering
-- Test multiple ML algorithms for performance comparison
-- Visualize predictions and model insights
+(6).
+Future Plans for now:
+- Adding more models and making them work together.
+- Build a small dashboard to visualize predictions interactively, (Most probably StreamLit)